Coax Common Mode Chokes

 Common Mode Current (CMC) carried on the outside of a coaxial cable braid from your antenna can cause unwanted RF in your radio shack and can radiate this unwanted RF into you and your neighbor’s electronic devices.
 These currents can burn your fingers on the key or lips on your microphone and they can cause computers and other devices to fault or stop working when you transmit.
 To reduce CMC on the coax you can use Coax Common Mode Chokes.
 These chokes come in many varieties for various frequency ranges, mechanical attachment methods, choking impedance and cable size.
 Palomar Engineers offers five choices including Sleeve Chokes, Super Choker™, CUBE™ Chokes, TUBE™ Chokes and Tuned Coaxial Chokes in a range of choking impedances and shapes for small and large cable sizes and various antenna types.

-Need help in choosing a common mode choke?
+Need help in choosing a common mode choke for your application?
 Read: Choosing a Feed Line Choke

 Click on the links or pictures for more info on specific feed line chokes.

 TUBE feed line chokes (coax line isolators) are convenient for insertion in the coax feed line at the antenna feed point or the station entrance and they include an optional ground lug and static bleeder for attachment to a ground rod.
-Very usewful as coax line isolators along a long coax feed line to break up resonances every 1/2 wavelength.
+Very useful as coax line isolators along a long coax feed line to break up resonances every 1/2 wavelength.
 Very wide bandwidth, high choking resistance for 1-161 MHz use.
 Click on picture below or HERE for more info.

 Got a question about using feed line chokes?
 Check out our Application Notes page for more info on RFI and using common mode chokes.

 Still need Help?
 Drop us an email at Sales@Palomar-Engineers.com and we will be glad to answer your question.